Protecting our planet: Water

 Using Takeda’s real-time data collection infrastructure, they embarked on a data-driven journey to assess and optimize distilled water usage.
 The system’s real-time visualization and analysis allowed them to identify usage patterns and pinpoint areas of excessive consumption.
 At the same time, sensors were installed to monitor manually operated equipment, providing a comprehensive picture of usage and enabling targeted improvements.

 Through comprehensive analysis and strategic adjustments, the teams successfully reduced distilled water consumption by over 450,000 liters annually.
-This translates to a reduction of over two million liters in freshwater consumption annually and significant savings in city gas usage.
+It also helped to reduce overall freshwater withdrawal by two million liters annually which also led to significant savings in city gas usage.
 Notably, these efforts resolved a critical production challenge and underscored the site's commitment to environmental stewardship and contribution to Takeda’s goal to reduce our freshwater withdrawal by 5% by 2025 from a FY2019 baseline.

 The success of this initiative demonstrates the transformative potential of data-driven decision-making in overcoming operational challenges and minimizing our environmental impact.
 Moving forward, the site will continue to harness the power of data science to drive sustainable manufacturing practices and foster a culture of innovation and environmental responsibility.